-How to Learn Your Law School Outlines: So many students go into law school exams thinking they understand the materials or “have an idea” of most of the concepts.
-Some go in with a false sense of confidence if they have an “open book” exam (when in reality, you will not have time to consult your outline or materials very often during the exam!).
+Here, we tell you how to learn your law school outlines.
+So many students go into law school exams thinking they understand the materials or “have an idea” of most of the concepts.
+Some go in with a false sense of confidence if they have an open-book exam (when in reality, you will not have time to consult your outline or materials very often during the exam!).

-To score high on a law school exam, there are four steps: First, you need to have good materials.
+To score high on a law school exam, there are four steps, which we discuss throughout this guide: First, you need to have good materials.
 (This is why you make your outlines early!
-For an in-depth guide to outlining, see this post.)
-Next, you need to understand those materials.
-(This happens through lecture or private tutoring or reading supplements to assist you.)
-Third, you have to memorize them.
+Check out our in-depth guide to outlining).
+Next is to understand those materials.
+This happens through going to class, consulting supplements, or private tutoring.
+Next, you have to memorize your outlines.
+We discuss that in this section!
 Lastly, you have to apply what you know to a law school exam.

-This blog post focuses on the third step, the memorization part.
+Here we focus on the memorization part.
 Learning the skill of memorization will help you both in law school and when you are studying for the bar exam.
 We recommend you start memorizing your law school outlines as soon as you make them.
-(And we recommend you make your law school outlines ASAP!)
+(And, we recommend you make your law school outlines ASAP!)

 Many students feel overwhelmed by the amount they have to learn.
 Here are some tips for memorizing your law school outlines.